mhaugrud/msumcspy/_sources/Lists/CloningLists.rst

 -------------

 If we want to modify a list and also keep a copy of the original, we need to be able to make a copy of the list itself, not just the reference.
-This process is sometimes called **cloning**, to avoid the ambiguity of the word copy.

-The easiest way to clone a list is to use the slice operator.

-Taking any slice of ``a`` creates a new list.
-In this case the slice happens to consist of the whole list.

-.. codelens:: cl_chp09_is4
+.. activecode:: li00
-    :showoutput:

     a = [81, 82, 83]

-    b = a[:]       # make a clone using slice print(a == b)
+    b = a
+    print(a == b)
     print(a is b)